flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 To do that we need to move the app logic to the client.
 Make the user-facing app behave more like Winamp less like Soundcloud.

-In the client-server model the server is the ultimate authority and hence the ultimate bottleneck.
+In the client-server model, the server is the ultimate authority and hence the ultimate bottleneck.
 We need to move towards a *peer-to-peer* or *local-first* model.